algolia/autocomplete/packages/website/docs/partials/createAutocomplete-props.md

 > `boolean` | defaults to `false`

-Whether to open the panel on focus or not when there's no query.
+Whether to open the panel on focus when there's no query.

 ### `stallThreshold`